jcohen40-spec/Teiko-Teknical/README.md

 and open it in your browser automatically; if not, open the **Ports** tab and click the forwarded `8501` link.

+Running this line in the Teiko Teknical workspace should also start the dashboard if it isn't up and running. python -m streamlit run dashboard/app.py

 **Dashboard link:** https://psychic-broccoli-jjxjv6r9464vc5gv4-8501.app.github.dev/

 ## Project layout